ConfederacyOfGaia/Gaia/campaign-log.md

 ### Developments

+- Val conspired with a local youth to return Vimak's draconic token.
-- Val and Cloaken are conspiring to get Val's axe back from the holding area
+- Val and Cloaken are conspiring to get Val's axe back from the holding area.
 - Quilyn cast *detect magic* and saw that the 3 stones they have are magical.
 Also detected that Cloaken's fancy leather jerkin (*Nightsinger*) is magical, and Val's axe (*Peacekeeper*) is magical.
   - The properties of the stones are not yet determined.
 Let the players roll once they figure out to attune to them.